top of page

 PROFILE

-The first 3 years of the project went very badly.
+The first 3 years of the project went badly.
 I sat on 5000 rolls for a long time.
-Just about every photo forum in existance banned me for spamming by just talking about it.
+Just about every photo forum in existance banned me for spamming.
 I ended up giving the first few hundred rolls away for free.
-I knew someone was bound to take some great photos and we would be off and running.
+I knew someone was bound to take great photos.
 It was now 2010 and still no one was interested.
-I really couldn't imagine why.
 I guessed it was mostly because of my high price of $26/roll.
 Everyone was complaining.
-Can you imagine that with the way prices are these days?

 https://www.youtube.com/@aerochrome_source